-Now, in this hub, I'm going to give you an explanation of why you gain weight when you quit smoking and what you can do to counteract or minimize your weight gain.
+Now, I'm going to give you an explanation of why you gain weight when you quit smoking and what you can do to counteract or minimize your weight gain.
 Mostly, I want you not to use the probability of weight gain as an excuse not to quit.
 You can get a new wardrobe.
 You can't get a new pair of lungs and with determination and a little patience you can quit smoking and either not gain much weight or lose what you do gain in good time.

 Smoking and Weight Gain